 The engaging rhythm of a frame drum steadily plays while a sweet and earthy smoke fills the air and senses.
 An aged hand swiftly moves a long feather back and forth over a sea shell, wafting the smoke of the burning sage outward into all spaces.
-A voice can be heard chanting.
+A gentle voice chants in unison.
 The sun has set, the light is low, everything centers around the burning fire and stones.
 Have you entered lodge?
 How did you come?
 Where are you?
 Who are you?
 Grandmother and Grandfather are listening.

-Before ritual, prayer, after illness, arguments, when starting a new career or journey and when entering a new home or property, sage is used.
+Sage is often used before ritual, during prayer, after illness, arguments, when starting a new career or journey and when entering a new home or property.
 Elders, spiritual leaders and medicine people of various traditions smudge to cleanse and purify the soul, the physical body the physical space and the spiritual space.
 It is also used to raise awareness, and possibly even consciousness, before these types of ceremonies.

 Using sage for ritual is easy and intuitive.
 There isn’t a wrong way of doing it.
 It is believed that the deeper we connect with the “spirit” of this healing plant, the more potent our rituals can be.
 Sage is truly a healer, having many health benefits and widely used in culinary dishes that it is no wonder this plant is also used for such potent spiritual practices.
 Smudging is the act of burning sage and other plants and filling an area with the smoke.
 Sage was often used in combination with other plants for specific medicinal and magical purposes.
 For example, lavendar is added to bring love and peace, especially to the home and dream time.
-A smudge stick can be made by bundling sage and tying it up with a cotton string.
+You can make a smudge stick by bundling the sage and tying it up with a cotton string.

 Some common practices utilizing sage include: